Arcadia-Science/2024-sensory-neuroimaging/README.md

  * `flood_connectivity`: Default is `20`.
 Connectivity setting for flood-filling algorithm (`skimage.segmentation.flood`) to identify brain mask.
  * `flood_tolerance`:  Default is `1000`.
 Tolerance setting for flood-filling algorithm (`skimage.segmentation.flood`) to identify brain mask.

-**Additional parameters are added within `run_pipeline.py` during runtime:**
+**Additional parameters are added within `run_pipeline.py` at runtime:**

  * `sync_csv_col` is set to `"stim"` if this is a tactile stimulation trial; otherwise `"button"`. `"stim"` is the channel in the sync file indicating when the vibration motor is on. `"button"` is the channel in the sync file indicating when the user pushed the button to indicate that the  injection is happening.
- * `downsample_factor` is set to `2` this is a tactile stim trial; otherwise `8`.
-For tactile, 2 was chosen because tactile stim on times are only ~20 frames long, so we don't want to downsample so much that we lose the stim.
-For injection trials, 8 was chosen bc it is approximately the breathing rate of the animal.
+ * `downsample_factor` is set to `2` if this is a tactile stim trial; otherwise `8`.
+For tactile trials, 2 was chosen because tactile stimulus on times are only ~20 frames long, so we don't want to downsample so much that we lose the stimulus window.
+For injection trials, 8 was chosen because it is approximately the breathing rate of the animal.
  * `secs_before_stim` is set to 0 if this is a tactile stim trial; otherwise `60`.
 For tactile, process the whole recording.
 For injections, process starting at 60 s (1 min) before injection to avoid artifacts.

 Whether the current trial is a tactile stim trial or an injection trial is determined within `run_pipeline.py` based on the trial name.
-Tactile stimulation trials are typically 5 mins long and have `"_5min_"` in the trial name.
-Injection trials are typically 15 or 30 mins long.
+Tactile stimulation trials are typically 5 minutes long and have `"_5min_"` in the trial name.
+Injection trials are typically 15 or 30 minutes long.

 ## Scripts